momagu/digitalpsychologylab.github.io/index.md

 ## Illustrative Study Example

-Based on the results of the CASP review conducted by two individual authors, the highest scoring sstudy was the one conducted by
+Based on the results of the CASP review conducted by two individual authors, the highest scoring study was the one conducted by
 <a class="gls" href="https://formative.jmir.org/2022/10/e38387/">Jarman et al,
 in 2022.</a> The study had scored 25 out of 30 points, with deductions being in the domains of considered reflexivity (0/3), considered ethical issues (2/3) and